hans/hans.github.com/_posts/2016-10-03-situated-language-learning.md

 ## The paradigm

-One of the key points of [*"Solving language"*][1] was that dialogue is necessarily situated in some grounded context.
-Our language agents need to be likewise situated in order to reproduce human linguistic behavior.
-The reference-game example in that post gave one instance of linguistic behavior that was strongly tied to nonlinguistic world knowledge --- something we can't solve as a language problem in isolation.
+One of the key points of [*"Solving language"*][1] was that natural language dialogue is necessarily situated in some grounded context.
+Our language agents need to be likewise situated in order to eventually be able to cooperate with humans in grounded contexts.
+The reference-game example in that post gave one instance of linguistic behavior that was strongly tied to nonlinguistic world knowledge — something we can't solve as a language problem in isolation.

 I've followed this idea through to design a general paradigm for situated language acquisition.
 In a sentence: in this paradigm, cooperative agents teach